texmacs/texmacs/plugins/README.md

 | xypic | | works | broken | @sadhen | 2018-10-14 |
 | yacas | | 1.3.6|  1.3.6 | @sadhen        | 2018-10-14 |

+## Contribute
+1. Report plugin status
+2. Improve documents
+3. Add new plugins
+4. Improve this README.md

+## Github Pull Request
+Submit your Pull Request, and someone will review and commit it to the SVN repository.
+Idealy, someone should be robot.
+Well, currently, doing it mannually does not hurt my fingers.